wetryingtodorock/getblock-docs/en/rpc-service/op/ws/optimism_eth_getLogs.md

 ---
-title: optimism:eth_getLogs \[WebSocket\]
+title: optimism:eth_getLogs - Optimism
-description: Returns an array of all logs matching a given filter object.
+description: Example code for the optimism:eth_getLogs ws method. Сomplete guide on how to use optimism:eth_getLogs ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters